Frequently Asked Questions

 What platforms can ICCA information be submitted to?

-The ICCA Registry collates and showcases the efforts of indigenous peoples and local communities to conserve their ICCAs across the world through a database and online case studies.
+The ICCA Registry collates and showcases the efforts of Indigenous Peoples and local communities to conserve their ICCAs across the world through a database and online case studies.

 The Protected Planet Initiative stores information on protected areas and other effective area-based conservation measures (OECMs).
 A range of users, including governments, NGOs and communities, use it to track progress towards policy targets, to inform new conservation strategies and to educate.
+Indigenous Peoples and local communities who consider their ICCAs to meet either the definition of a protected area or an OECM may wish to submit data to the Protected Planet Initiative.

 What is the difference between submitting information to the ICCA Registry and the Protected Planet Initiative databases?